 The Rubicon Trail in South Lake Tahoe connects two of the most beautiful state parks in all of California, D.L.
-Bliss, and Emerald Bay.
-For years I have wanted to hike this trail, but since I do not get to Tahoe as much as I would like, it has taken me a while to finally complete it.
-I can easily say it was worth the wait though and this 5-mile trail (one way) is now one of my favorite, approachable trails in California.
+Bliss and Emerald Bay.
+For years I have wanted to hike this trail, but since I do not get to Tahoe as much as I would like, it took me a while to finally complete it.
+I can easily say it was worth the wait though, and this 5-mile trail (one way) is now one of my favorite, approachable trails in California.
 Here is all the information so you can do it as well.

 - 5 miles each way, 10 if you don’t have two cars to shuttle